The Isle of Man Victorian Society

 From September to April the Society meets on the last Friday of every month at the Barbara Cottier Lecture Theatre, St Ninians High School on Bray Hill, Douglas at 8:00pm, and then on numerous Sunday afternoons during the summer for organised visits and tours of historical or interesting places on the Island.
 Recent visits have included Baillie Scott houses not open to the public, the historical places in Kirk Michael, a Treasure hunt in Peel.
 Past winter evening talks have included Victorian ladies fashion, the history of the Star of India - the oldest surviving iron ship in the world, which was launched from Ramsey in 1863 and now survives in the USA.

-If you are interested in more details or how to join, just use the “Contact Us” page.
+If you are interested in more details or how to join, just go to

-Membership includes three editions of the Newsletter - at least 40 pages of interesting accounts of talks, visits or other historical matters describing life and work in the isle of man and the Victorian heritage still remaining for us to enjoy.
+Membership includes up to three editions per year of the Newsletter - at least 40 pages of interesting accounts of talks, visits or other historical matters describing life and work in the isle of man and the Victorian heritage still remaining for us to enjoy.

 The author became Chairman of the Victorian society in January 2016 after 5 years as Vice chairman, and encourages everyone who wants to enjoy Manx history - in particular recent Victorian history - to join!

 Site Copyright Statement © 2011-2020 Robert W Stimpson